Hammer and Anvil (comics): Fictional character biographies

 Leroy "Hammer" Jackson is an African-American prisoner said to hate everyone and everything.
 As part of a chain gang, Hammer is chained to white supremacist Johnny Anvil.
 The pair's hatred of prison, however, is stronger than their hate for each other and they succeed in escaping the chain gang while still chained together.
 When the two encounter an alien who had crashed on Earth, Hammer attempts to kill it, but inadvertently saves the creature's life; it feeds on metal and uses the bullets fired at it to regenerate.
 Out of gratitude, the alien replaces the chain linking Hammer and Anvil with a device that grants them superhuman powers.
 The two return to prison seeking revenge and end up battling the Hulk.

 Hammer and Anvil are hired as field operatives by the Deterrence Research Corporation.
 They encounter and battle Spider-Man and the Guardians of the Galaxy.
-Hammer and Anvil kidnap Amanda Sheridan for the DRC and battle Spider-Woman.

 Lured into the Nevada desert to fight the Hulk, Hammer is shot through the head by the Scourge of the Underworld, disguised as a Native American shaman.
 Due to his link to Hammer, Anvil dies soon afterward.